 Here’s how it works

-The Web & App Activity feature is where Google stores all the online information that it has on you.
+The Web & App Activity feature is where Google stores all the online information it has on you.
 This includes everything from recent Google searches, YouTube search and watch history, how you use Google Maps and even Play Store activity.

-Basically, it is your entire Google profile neatly packaged on your account.
+It is your entire Google profile neatly packaged on your account.
 There are many reasons you would want to hide it.
 Now, you can safely lock it away by adding a password.
 That means if anybody gets a hold of your device or accesses your computer, they won’t be able to see your Google activity.

 Here’s how to set it up: